cuonglamphu/Vietnam-Traffic-Vehicle-Segmentation/models/README.md

 # Pre-trained models

 -   You can use your own model or use pre-trained model (.pt) from Yolo
--   You can also use our pre-trained model [here](https://drive.google.com/file/d/1ZEUUb8SDYpF2WVmUcrLnVhsA4nEFhibQ/view?usp=sharing)

 # How to use